HarveyBates/kandle/README.md

 >If the filename is `PESD 0402-140.zip` rename it to `PESD_0402_140.zip`.
 This will allow you to skip renaming it later and I think its more robust to not have spaces in filenames.

 ### Step 4
-From your project directory run.

 From within the project directory run this command to unpack the .zip file download above into respective directories.
 This will use the filename as the component name.
 ```bash
 kandle -t <type_of_your_component> -f <your_download_file_name>.zip
 ```